Bank profits remain resilient despite lingering pandemic

 “It’s the same story at every bank in the industry right now: lower credit costs are helping restore profitability,” said Kyle Sanders, an analyst who covers the financial services industry for Edward Jones.

-The health of the banking sector is a proxy for the U.S. economy, since the banks’ balance sheets rise or fall depending on whether borrowers are repaying their debts.
+The health of the banking sector is a proxy for the U.S. economy, since the banks’ fortunes largely rise or fall depending on whether borrowers are repaying their debts.
 Trillions of dollars of stimulus and reopening economies have helped partly lift the U.S. economy out of its historic contraction, which in turn has kept banks from having to write down or write off loans.

 In the early months of the U.S. pandemic, banks set aside tens of billions of dollars to cover losses that could come from loans that were suddenly going bad.
 Millions of Americans and store owners, who were reliable borrowers before the pandemic, now found themselves out of work or their businesses temporarily shuttered.
-Bank executives said in April that they were taking “everything but the kitchen sink” approach to these loans since they were unsure how long the pandemic was going to last.

-In July, with signs the pandemic was worsening, banks threw in the kitchen sink.
-They set aside, yet again, tens of billions of dollars to cover additional potentially bad loans.
-Collectively the five biggest banks put aside $34.62 billion to cover bad loans just in the second quarter.

 The banks have benefitted from massive government stimulus to keep the U.S. economy afloat.
-The banks were the centerpiece of the Paycheck Protection Program, a $669 billion program that gave forgivable loans to small businesses to keep them paying their employees.
-Individual Americans got $1,200 stimulus check, which researchers have found were used to either pay off debts or shore up savings.
+The banks received fees for implementing the government’s Paycheck Protection Program, a $669 billion program that gave forgivable loans to small businesses to keep them paying their employees.
+Individual Americans got $1,200 stimulus checks, which researchers have found were used to either pay off debts or shore up savings.

 Further, Congress and financial regulators have allowed banks to offer payment forbearance to mortgage borrowers for up to a year without having to mark those loans as bad on their balance sheets.